-You know how much I love cookies, right?
+You know how much I love keto Chrsitmas cookies, right?
 It is a big tradition in my family to make plenty of homemade cookies to share on Christmas night.
-This year, I choose to fill the cookie box with 100 % sugar free low carb vegan Christmas cookies.
-There is too many diet in the family and I want to make sure we can all enjoy the cookies from the same jar.
-So I will make some fudgy chocolate avocado cookies, coconut flour shortbread and those keto gingerbread cookies as well.
+This year, I choose to fill the cookie box with keto vegan Christmas cookies to share with my vegan husband There is too many diet in the family and I want to make sure we can all enjoy the cookies from the same jar.

 Almond flour or almond meal – both work very well